nate-0hz/nate-0hz/README.md

 # Hi, I'm Nate

-Freshly minted full stack developer, embarking on a new career direction, and drawing on a life of experiences.
+A full stack developer, embarking on a new career direction, and drawing on a life of experiences.

 :office: Early Stage Full Stack Developer.
 Background of: Project Lead, ServiceNow Product Owner, IT Service Management, Workforce Management, Key Accounts, Customer Experience